Raid55/simpleLogger/README.md

 # simpleLogger
 a server side and client side logger

-lots of spelling mistakes, this is just a first run and a boilerplate, it will change over time

 ## TASK
 Logging is a big problem for any client-side app, more specifically there's a couple needs: